thim81/openapi-format/readme.md

 By specifying the desired filter values for the available filter keys, the openapi-format CLI will strip out any matching item from the OpenAPI document.

-For more complex use-cases, we can advise the excellent https://github.com/Mermade/openapi-filter.
+For more complex use-cases, we can advise the excellent https://github.com/Mermade/openapi-filter package, which has really extended options for filtering OpenAPI documents.

 | Key          | Description                   | Type  | Examples                         |
 |--------------|-------------------------------|-------|----------------------------------|